StatSocAus/tutorial_deploywithazure/README.md

     - Model training
     - Endpoint deployment and test
     - Usage / monitoring
     - Advice for real-world deployments

-        - Security
-        - Prod vs Dev
-        - Unit Tests
-        - Model performance promotion
-        - Monitoring
-        - CI/CD
+## Background

-Background: Participants should have some experience with Python and basic understanding of cloud platforms such as Microsoft Azure, AWS or Google Cloud Platform.
+Participants should have some experience with Python and basic understanding of cloud platforms such as Microsoft Azure, AWS or Google Cloud Platform.

 ## Course Schedule